Arkansas Court Records

 What’s included in an Arkansas Criminal Court Record?

 The contents of criminal court records in Arkansas depend on how the case ends.
 Sometimes, the case might go as far as sentencing, and other times, it ends with a bargain plea.
-All criminal court records will contain the preliminary charge against the accused.
+Criminal court records typically contain the preliminary charge against the accused.
 If a court proceeding occurs, a transcript of the first hearing and motions will be collected and entered into the record.

 Where relevant to the ongoing judicial proceeding, court records may contain accounts of some pre-trial processes and prior criminal prosecution.
 This may include Arkansas warrants on the defendant, their Arkansas arrest records as well as details of prior convictions and sentences.